Clownfish – Anemonefish

 To scientists, these fish are generally referred to as Anemonefish, although in the aquarium hobby they are more widely named Clownfish.
 Their comical swimming style and colorful appearance really is clown-like.
 But faithful to their Anemonefish name, you will usually see them snuggled in an anemone.

 The Infamous Clownfish

 All other fish will shun anemones because of their stinging tentacles whereas Clownfish can have a resistance to these stings.
-In the wild, they in fact dwell in a symbiotic alliances with particular anemones, and gain from each other’s company for security and food.
+In the wild, they in fact dwell in a symbiotic alliance with particular anemones, and gain from each other’s company for security and food.